deepaksood619/deepaksood619.github.io/docs/technologies/git/commands.md

 git push --force
 ```

-This will remove the filesecrets.txt from every branch and tag.
+This will remove the file `secrets.txt` from every branch and tag.
 It will also remove any commits that would be empty as a result of the above operation.
 Keep in mind that this will rewrite your project's entire history, which can be very disruptive in a distributed workflow.
 Also while the file in question has now been removed, the credentials it contained should still be considered compromised!

 https://github.com/newren/git-filter-repo (filter-branch replacement)